Christopher Ward (conductor): Career

-As guest conductor, Christopher Ward has directed performances at the Staatsoper Hamburg, Deutsche Oper am Rhein, Komische Oper, Oper Graz, Salzburger Landestheater, Staatsoper Prag, National Theater Prag, Slovak National Theatre, Staatstheater Braunschweig, Staatstheater Mainz, Staatstheater Darmstadt and Theater Bremen, as well as conducting concerts among others with the Staatskapelle Halle, Bremer Philharmoniker, Staatsorchester Braunschweig and Oldenburgisches Staatsorchester..
-He has also directed world premieres at Prague Spring International Music Festival and Bregenz Summer Festival, and in 2019 took over at short notice the world premiere of Jörg Widmann’s Babylon for an indisposed Daniel Barenboim at the Staatsoper Unter den Linden, Berlin.
+As a guest conductor, Christopher Ward has directed performances of opera at the Staatsoper Hamburg, Deutsche Oper am Rhein, Komische Oper, Oper Graz, Salzburger Landestheater, Staatsoper Prague, National Theater Prague, Slovak National Theatre, Staatstheater Braunschweig, Staatstheater Mainz, Staatstheater Darmstadt and Theater Bremen.
+He has conducted concerts with orchestras including Staatskapelle Halle, Bremer Philharmoniker, Staatsorchester Braunschweig, Oldenburgisches Staatsorchester and the Orchestra of Welsh National Opera..
+He has conducted world premieres at Prague Spring International Music Festival and Bregenz Summer Festival, and in 2019 took over at short notice the world premiere of Jörg Widmann’s Babylon for an indisposed Daniel Barenboim at the Staatsoper Unter den Linden, Berlin.

-With labels Naxos and Capriccio, he has recorded a number of highly regarded CDs which have received several Opus Klassik nominations, collaborating with the Berlin Radio Symphony Orchestra, Gürzenich Orchestra Köln, ORF Vienna Radio Symphony Orchestra, Deutsche Staatsphilharmonie Rheinland-Pfalz and Sinfonieorchester Aachen.
+With labels Naxos and Capriccio, he has made recordings collaborating with the Berlin Radio Symphony Orchestra, Gürzenich Orchestra Köln, ORF Symphony Orchestra, Deutsche Staatsphilharmonie Rheinland-Pfalz and Sinfonieorchester Aachen, some of which have received Opus Klassik nominations.

-Christopher Ward has been Generalmusikdirektor of Theater Aachen since 2018.
-Here he has pursued innovative programming ideas and developed the overall musical standards through numerous productions and concerts (including Berg's Wozzeck, Verdi's La Forza del Destino, Bizet's Carmen, Purcell's King Arthur and Puccini's La Bohème), appearing regularly with Sinfonieorchester Aachen at the Kölner Philharmonie and Amsterdam Concertgebouw.
-Alongside maintaining a focus on contemporary music, a baroque ensemble has also been developed from within the orchestra, playing solely on period instruments.
-Several recording projects have gained international attention, including world premiere recordings of the music of Leo Blech, and there remains an ongoing relationship with Deutschlandfunk Kultur and WDR.
-Christopher Ward has also appeared with the orchestra in two feature length films, including Fatih Akin’s box office hit Rheingold.
+Ward was Generalmusikdirektor of Theater Aachen from 2018 to 2026, where his productions and concerts included Berg's Wozzeck, Verdi's La Forza del Destino, Bizet's Carmen, Purcell's King Arthur and Puccini's La bohème, appearing regularly with Sinfonieorchester Aachen at the Kölner Philharmonie and Amsterdam Concertgebouw.
+Alongside maintaining a focus on contemporary music, he developed a baroque ensemble from within the orchestra that plays on period instruments.
+He has made world premiere recordings of the music of Leo Blech, and led recording projects with Deutschlandfunk Kultur and WDR.
+Ward has appeared with the orchestra in two feature length films, including Fatih Akin’s Rheingold..
+Ward concluded his role at Theater Aachen at the end of the 2025-26 season.

+Christopher Ward has been appointed Music Director of Longborough Festival Opera, succeeding Anthony Negus from the 2027 season when Negus becomes Conductor Laureate.